 - If you decide you want to skip this step, you can click Skip template creation in the bottom left corner.
 However, this means that no information will be extracted from your drawings and it will all have to be entered manually.

-- Once this is complete, click Next to review your drawings before publishing to the project.
+- Once this is complete, click Next to review your drawings before publishing them to the project.

 - You can now quickly review the regions of all of your drawings at once compared to what has been automatically read from the actual drawing title block.